lewisisgood/movie-trailer-site/README.md

 This project is used to create a website that list my favorite movies along with their posters.
 When a user clicks on one of the posters, a trailer of the movie from Youtube plays in the same window.

 This project is forked from Udacity's ud036_StarterCode.
-I implemented functionality in Python that generates a series of "Movie" classes, which are then used in launching a browser window with the newly created HTML websire.
+I implemented functionality in Python that generates a series of "Movie" classes, which are then used in launching a browser window with the newly created HTML website.

-### Prerequesites:
+### Prerequesites
 Ensure that Python 2.7+ and git are installed:
 ```
 python --version